crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

-## Underestimations
+3. Residential sales prices were underestimated

+An important part of the viability assessment is the anticipated sales prices of the new homes.
+If this is underestimated it reduces the amount of money that could be used for affordable housing.
+Savills estimated to sell at an average of £600 per sqft.

-We know from the Director of Planning's evidence that the __ _"DVS considered that a number of the projections in the viability assessment were too conservative.
+At the Tribunal hearing, Southwark council officials confirmed that the __ _"DVS considered that a number of the projections in the viability assessment were too conservative.
 For example, the projected values of the units in the high-rise blocks were too low"_ __.
-The DVS report had specifically flagged up Lend Lease's sales projection in the viability assessment as problematic, mainly due to the lack of comparable sales at the Elephant:
+The DVS report had specifically flagged up Lend Lease's sales projection in the viability assessment as problematic, mainly due to the lack of comparable developments at the Elephant:

 ![](http://crappistmartin.github.io/images/DVSreport_extract.png)